 How can we diagnose what's causing your Cluster Headache?
 By evaluating the brain and nervous system in its entirety, but specifically along the autonomic and trigeminovascular pathway, we can localize regions that are dysfunctional and misrepresenting sensory information to the brain.
 Autonomic dysregulation is a hallmark of Autonomic Cephalgias and we perform careful evaluation of this potential involvement.
 Oxygenation is an important aspect of Cluster Headache and is also evaluated very carefully.
 We're essentailly looking at your brain from an integration perspective, ensuring all regions are sending appropriate afferent information to the brain, including the vestibular system, proprioceptive system, visuomotor system, autonomic system, oxygenation system.
 Our core model of care is multi-modal, ensuring that all potential regions that may contribute to Cluster Headache are properly assessed and treated to allow proper gating and function to occur along the Trigeminovascular pathway.
 In order to do this, we must reset the Central Integrated State of the dysfunction neuronal regions of the brain to reduce their resting membrane potential to an appropriate level that is healhy and approximately -65 mV, reducing hyperexcitablity.
 We attempt to achieve this through a specialized program that combines Neurology, Chiropractic, Physical Therapy, Vestibular Rehabilitation, Occupational Therapy and Oxygen."

-FUNCTIONAL & NATUROPATHIC MEDICINE ADVANCED PRIMARY CARE AND PREVENTATIVE MEDICINE Naturopathic or Functional Medicine offers a more thorough investigation into the root cause of dysfunction in the body.
-Patients seek our guidance when other ...Concussion Management in Portland, Oregon off Ankeny Street
+FUNCTIONAL & NATUROPATHIC MEDICINE ADVANCED PRIMARY CARE AND PREVENTATIVE MEDICINE Naturopathic or Functional Medicine offers a more thorough investigation into the root cause ...Concussion Management in Portland, Oregon off Ankeny Street